Qigong improves quality of life during breast radiotherapy

 Women in the Qigong group who had elevated depressive symptoms at the start of radiotherapy particularly benefited from the intervention, reporting clinically significant degrees of less fatigue and better overall quality of life than the controls.
 Women with low levels of depressive symptoms at the start of radiotherapy had good quality of life throughout treatment and 3 months later regardless of whether they were in the Qigong group or the control group.

 No significant differences between groups emerged for two other outcomes measured: sleep disturbance and cortisol slopes.

-The fact that the benefits of Qigong were largely observed after treatment ended may indicate that the practice prevents a delayed symptom burden or speeds the recovery process, particularly for women with high levels of depressive symptoms at the start of radiotherapy.
+The fact that the benefits of Qigong were largely observed after treatment ended may indicate that the practice prevents a delayed symptom burden or speeds the recovery process, particularly for women with high levels of depressive symptoms at the start of radiotherapy.”

 This is a least a start to recognise that energy therapy is worth investigating by the main stream medical profession.
-The highlighted bits by me point out the reticence of the doctors to say its a really useful tool for the health and well being of the Woman concerned.
+The highlighted bits by me point out the reticence of the doctors to say it’s a really useful tool for the health and well being of the woman concerned.

-My main observation is that the sample groups are too small and there needs to be a larger sample program over an extended period of time.
+My main observation is that the sample groups are too small and there needs to be a larger sample programme over an extended period of time.
 It would also appear to indicate that the emotional (depression) level of the group was a key factor to the findings.

 There is an Hypothesis that Breast Cancer has an emotional root.